gattil/gattil.github.io/about/index.md

 I moved to Zürich (Switzerland) on Feb'12 where I attended a two-years Master Course in Computational Biology and Bioinformatic @ Eidgenössische Technische Hochschule Zürich (ETHZ).

-In Feb'13 I joined Prof. Konrad Basler group for a small research project (lab rotation) @ IMLS (Institute of Molecular Life Sciences - University of Zürich) under the supervision of Dr. Simon Restrepo that successfully ended in Oct'13.
+In Feb'13 I joined [Prof. Konrad Basler](http://www.imls.uzh.ch/en/research/basler.html) group for a small research project (lab rotation) @ IMLS (Institute of Molecular Life Sciences - University of Zürich) under the supervision of [Dr. Simon Restrepo](http://bioimaging.usc.edu/index.html) that successfully ended in Oct'13.

-From June'14 to Jan'15, after my master thesis project on modelling D. melanogaster tubular organs development via FEM simulations, I was a Research Assistant under the supervision of Prof. Konrad Basler (UZH) and Dr. Yanlan Mao (UCL).
-In this period of time, I was involved in the software engineering of EpiTools, an image processing software for epithelial tissues.
+From June'14 to Jan'15, after my master thesis project on modelling D. melanogaster tubular organs through FEM simulations, I was a Research Assistant under the supervision of [Prof. Konrad Basler (UZH)](http://www.imls.uzh.ch/en/research/basler.html) and [Dr. Yanlan Mao (UCL)](http://www.ucl.ac.uk/lmcb/users/yanlan-mao).
+In this period of time, I was involved in the software engineering of [EpiTools](http://imls-bg-arthemis.uzh.ch/epitools-wiki/site/home/), an image processing software for epithelial tissues.

-From Feb'15, I joined Dr. Maria Anisimova bioinformatics group as a PhD candidate in computational science and phylogenetics at Zurich University of Applied Sciences in Wädenswil, ZH
+Starting from Feb'15, I joined [Dr. Maria Anisimova](https://www.zhaw.ch/en/about-us/person/anis/) bioinformatics group as a PhD candidate in computational science and phylogenetics at Zurich University of Applied Sciences in Wädenswil (ZH).

 ## Research